SoftwareAG/r-pmml/cran-comments.md

 No errors, warnings, or notes.

 ## Additional Note
-* There is an ERROR for r-devel-windows-ix86+x86_64 Flavor.
-However, the link shown in the error (https://www.r-project.org/nosvn/R.check/r-devel-windows-ix86+x86_64/pmml-00install.html) shows a blank webpage.
+* There is an ERROR for r-patched-solaris-x86, shown on this page: https://cloud.r-project.org/web/checks/check_results_pmml.html.
+This is due to a suggested package ('glmnet') missing from solaris.
 We are not sure how to fix this.